 T’ang Studies Society Conference Travel Grant Guidelines and Application Procedure

 With the generous support from the Elling O. Eide Foundation, the T’ang Studies Society is pleased to announce funding for conference travel grants to present research in any discipline concerning the Tang dynasty at domestic and international conferences.
 In order to raise the academic profile of Tang studies generally, applications to support travel to non-China or non-Asian studies conferences, in addition to China or Asian studies conferences, are equally welcome.
+Travel expenses of awardees will be reimbursed after submission of receipts to the treasurer.

 General Requirements:

 Applicants at any stage of their careers are eligible (including Ph.D. students who are past their qualifying examinations).

+Research may involve the Sui, Tang, and Five Dynasties period (589—959 C.E.), and Tang in a global context, tracing cultural and political connections to Korea, Japan, Central Asia, and beyond.

+Eligibility:

 Applicants must be members of the Society in good standing at the time of application.
 Information on membership can be found at www.tangstudies.org/Membership.

-Applicants may only apply for one type of Society grant during a given year.
+Applicants for travel grants also may apply for other types of Society grants during a given year, but can receive only one grant award annually.
+Travel grant recipients are eligible to participate on T’ang Studies Society sponsored panels and receive subventions for panel participation in the same year.

+T’ang Studies Society officers are not eligible for grant funding.

 Intracontinental Conference Grants: